The Ultimate Guide to Banking in Japan

 Not being able to use the remittance services offered by Japan Post Bank as a corporation, the company may or may not affect you depending on all your requirements and circumstances.

 Seven Bank has a very user-friendly website, like the website for Shinsei Bank.
 I found two columns on the homepage that you may find to be useful.
 The column on the left has a button that is labeled “ATM Locator” and it leads to a search engine on another page of the site for Seven Bank, which is capable of helping you locate any of the ATMs for Seven Bank in Japan.

 A search engine possibly is not as useful as an app because it requires accessing the website for Seven Bank, even then, it is still a potential benefit that may help you decide if Seven Bank is the best bank for meeting your requirements and needs when banking in Japan.

 On the homepage for the Seven Bank website, the right column is where you can either log into your existing account with the bank or make an account with Seven Bank for the first time.
-The button that is labelled "Open an Account" opened up into a pop up when I clicked on the button.
-I was given three different options on the pop up for opening a new account at Seven Bank, all advertising services offered by Seven Bank to customers.
+The button that is labeled “Open an Account” opened up into a pop-up when I clicked on the button.
+I was given three different options on the pop-up for opening a new account at Seven Bank, all advertising services offered by Seven Bank to customers.